NativeScript/docs-v8/tutorial-angular.md

 ```

 :::tip Note
 You can create barrel exports for your models and services to give you more flexibility in organizing your files and folders.
-To do this, create an `index.ts` in the your `services` and `models` directory and export `flick.service.ts` and `flick.model.ts` respectively.
+To do this, create an `index.ts` in your `services` and `models` directory and export `flick.service.ts` and `flick.model.ts` respectively.
 You can also add another `index.ts` in your `core` folder and export your `services` and `models` directory.
 :::

-Next, let's breaking down the layout and UI elements of the home page.
+Next, let's break down the layout and UI elements of the home page.

 ![Home page layout breakdown](./public/assets/images/tutorial/tutorial-example-app-master-breakdown.png)

-The home page can be divided into two main parts, the actionbar with the title and the scrollable main content area with the cards (we will talk about the cards in the next section).
+The home page can be divided into two main parts, the action bar with the title and the scrollable main content area with the cards (we will talk about the cards in the next section).
 Let's start with creating the action bar with the title.
 Open `home.component.html` and add the following code:

 ```html
 <!-- src/app/features/home/home.component.html -->